maeddes/hft-23-winter/README.md

 ### Questions

 - Is a docker Container capable of installing things through apt-get?
+- What happens with the data if you start and stop the Postgres container?hist

 ### Links

 - https://github.com/wagoodman/dive
 - https://docs.docker.com/engine/reference/builder/#cmd
 - https://docs.docker.com/engine/reference/builder/#entrypoint